TokyoChampion/hello-world/README.md

 Konichiwa!! :)

 Hi, I'm new here.
-I've know some Python.
+I know some Python.
 Just a tiny bit, but it's a start.